 Creating the perfect watermelon mojito smoothie involves more than just throwing ingredients in a blender.
 Follow these steps for the best results:

 - Prep your watermelon: Cut about a quarter of a medium watermelon into chunks, removing seeds and rind.
-This should give you roughly 4 cups of watermelon pieces.
+This should yield approximately 4 cups of watermelon pieces.
 Chill the watermelon chunks in the refrigerator for at least 30 minutes before blending for a colder smoothie.

 - Prepare the mint: Rinse the mint leaves and gently pat them dry.
 To release the mint oils, lightly crush or tear the leaves before adding them to the blender.

-- Extract the lime juice: Cut the limes in half and squeeze out the juice, being careful to catch any seeds.
+- Extract the lime juice: Cut the limes in half and squeeze out the juice, being careful to catch any seeds that may fall out.
 Fresh lime juice makes a noticeable difference in the final taste.

 - Layer your blender properly: Add the softer ingredients (watermelon, mint, lime juice) first, followed by the ice.
 This helps your blender process everything more efficiently.

-- Blend in stages: Start with a low speed to break down the ingredients, then increase to high speed to create a smooth consistency.
+- Blend in stages: Start with a low speed to break down the ingredients, then increase the speed to high to achieve a smooth consistency.
 Blend for about 30-45 seconds, or until no chunks remain.

 - Taste and adjust: Before serving, taste your smoothie and adjust as needed.
 Need more sweetness?
 Add a touch of honey or agave.
 Want more mint flavor?
 Blend in a few more leaves.